Skip to main content

 resize2fs /dev/<partition>

-Specify <partition> is the network volume partition that you obtained in step 5, for example mpatha1.
+Specify <partition> — the network volume partition that you received in step 5, for example mpatha1.